 Linear circuit equations involve derivatives of and .
 For sinusoids:

-So derivatives and integrals — the hard part of circuit analysis — become algebraic operations on complex numbers.
+So derivatives and integrals, the hard part of circuit analysis, become algebraic operations on complex numbers.
 Differential equations in time become algebraic equations in .

 This only works for steady-state sinusoidal signals.
-Transients (right after a switch closes, before steady state is reached) need time-domain analysis or Laplace transform.
+Transients (right after a switch closes, before steady state is reached) need time-domain analysis or the Laplace transform.

 Phasor arithmetic